Hope versus Hope

 When you have Faith in Life you no longer need False Hope

-“I hope the world will change.”
+What does hope versus hope even mean?
+Here are some examples: “I hope the world will change.”
 “I hope (fill in a person’s name here) understands when I tell them….”
 “I hope the boss recognizes my hard work.”
-“I hope my wife, (pick one) girlfriend, husband, boyfriend, doesn’t get mad at me when I…”
+“I hope my wife, (pick one) girlfriend, husband, boyfriend, don’t get mad at me when I…”

 Any of this sound familiar?
 What is this song of hope that our hearts and minds play?